 To download any of the pre-ISO editions of the PDF Reference, visit Adobe’s PDF Reference Archive.

 In 2008 ISO published the first ISO edition of the PDF Reference as ISO 32000.
 Technically identical to PDF 1.7, the first ISO specification for PDF was named “ISO 32000-1”.
 Under a special one-time agreement between Adobe and ISO, an “Adobe version” of ISO 32000-1 was made available as a free download from Adobe’s website.
-Purchased directly from ISO, ISO 32000-1 costs 198 Swiss Francs.
+Purchased directly from the PDF Association, ISO 32000-1 costs $250.

 In July, 2017, ISO published ISO 32000-2, the long-awaited PDF 2.0.
 In addition to numerous clarifications and corrections, this document enhances and extends the PDF format in a wide variety of new areas.